About the programme

 • Attend Economics and Business taster lectures to see what university study involves

 • Tailored support with UCAS applications and personal statements

 • Expert support with preparing your CV for work experience

-• Residential summer school living on campus to give you a real taste of university life
+• Experience the Pathways to Banking & Finance National Conference over the summer to give you a real taste of university life.

 • Be in Year 12 at the start of the programme